 Marketing managers7 use statistical data about sales, demand, and consumer needs to direct advertising campaigns to sell a particular brand, product, or service.
 Digital marketing managers are responsible for creating online campaigns that rely on web content, blogs, and social media.
 They’re usually required to adhere to strict deadlines, and therefore, they often work overtime outside of regular office hours.
 In most cases, digital marketing managers are required to collaborate with a team of art directors, sales managers, and advertising managers.

 As of May 2018, digital marketing managers earned an average income of $132,620 per year.
-Job outlook for digital marketing managers is expected to increase 10% by 2026, which is a little faster than the average job.
+The job outlook for digital marketing managers is expected to increase by 10% by 2026, which is a little faster than the average job.

 Information Security Analyst

 Information security analysts8 manage data security on behalf of organizations.
 They may be employed in government or by private businesses.
-They’re required to monitor data storage systems for security breaches and ensure safe and private storage of information, which is normally highly confidential.
-While typically they’re required to work regular office hours, when cyberattacks occur, they may be required to work round the clock until security is restored.
+They’re required to monitor data storage systems for security breaches and ensure a safe and secure page of information, which is normally highly confidential.
+They’re typically they’re required to work regular office hours.
+When cyberattacks occur, they may be required around round the clock until security is restored.

 The average information security analyst earns $98,350 per year.
-Demand for this job is on the rise and expected to increase 28% by the year 2026.
+The demand for this job is on the rise and is expected to increase by 28% by 2026.

 Chief Technology Officer

-Chief technology officers9 are part of the top executive team that generally sits at the head of large corporations.
+Chief technology officers9 are part of the top executive team that generally said corporations’ headquarters.
 They’re responsible for overseeing all technology within the organization and congregating with other top executives to plan and direct all activities that occur within the business.
 Chief technology officers often work long hours and travel excessively.

 As of May 2018, the average chief technology officer earned $189,600 per year.
-This occupation has an average job outlook with an expected growth of 8% by the year 2026.
+This occupation has an average job outlook, with an expected growth of 8% by 2026.

 Should I Get an Online MBA in Data Analytics?

-Prospective students who are considering an online MBA in data analytics should be careful to research the program thoroughly and ensure that it’s going to be the right program to meet their career goals.
+Prospective students considering an online MBA in data analytics should be careful to thoroughly research the program and ensure that it will be the right program to meet their career goals.
 Some of the most important things to note are listed below.

-Online MBA in Data Analytics vs. Online MBA in Data Science
+MBA in Data Analytics vs. MBA in Data Science

 While there are many similarities in these concentrations, data analytics is a more specific field of study.
-While data science encompasses data analytics along with machine learning and a larger focus on computer programming.
+Simultaneously, data science encompasses data analytics and machine learning and a larger focus on computer programming.
 Data analytics, however, focuses strictly on the interpretation of raw data and how to use it.

 Do you like working with technology?

 The field of data analytics is very technology-based.
-Most systems that are used to interpret and extract data are computational, and it’s important that workers in the field know how to use them.
+Most systems used to interpret and extract data are computational, and workers in the field must know how to use them.
 Additionally, data analytics professionals are often required to write algorithms and data analytics software.

 Are you okay with spending your career working at a desk?

-Most jobs in the field of data analysis require workers to spend long hours working in offices, some are often subject to overtime hours including evenings and weekends.
-If you’re considering entering the field, it’s important that you consider whether or not you’re comfortable with spending your career at a desk.
+Most jobs in data analysis require workers to spend long hours working in offices.
+Some are often subject to overtime hours, including evenings and weekends.
+If you’re considering entering the field, you must consider whether or not you’re comfortable with spending your career at a desk.